 Orlando von Einsiedel’s (The White Helmets) Oscar-nominated documentary focuses on the park rangers at the Virunga National Park in the Congo, and their struggle to protect the mountain gorillas who live there.
 The tears will be flowing when you see just how much these rangers love those darn animals and just how far they’ll go to fight for their lives.

 After suffering a serious bacterial infection, losing her mother, and then being diagnosed with breast cancer in quick succession, comedian Tig Notaro decided to announce her illness during a poignant stand-up set that became legendary overnight.
 In the engaging and moving documentary Tig, we’re shown the events leading up to the set and the aftermath, providing a heartfelt portrait of one woman’s life and her work as the two intersect.

 The Death and Life of Marsha P. Johnson (2017)

 David France’s The Death and Life of Marsha P. Johnson re-examines the tragic 1992 death of the transgender activist Marsha P. Johnson – whose body was found floating in the Hudson river – which was ruled as suicide, but many suspect was a murder.
 In addition to exploring the case, the film looks at the impact of Johnson’s life on her loved ones and on the LGBTQI community overall.

 Kingdom of Us (2017)

-You’ll be sobbing like a good’un throughout the entirety of director Lucy Cohen’s heart-rending documentary which offers a touching and intimate view into the lives of a grieving wife and her seven children following the suicide of their father.
-With home movies, photos, and interviews, Cohen records the family’s hardships as they attempt to recover both emotionally and financially.
+You’ll be sobbing like a good’un through most of director Lucy Cohen’s heart-wrenching documentary which offers a touching and intimate view into the lives of a grieving wife & her seven children following the suicide of their father.
+With home movies, photos, and interviews, Cohen tracks the family’s hardships as they attempt to recover both emotionally and financially.